top of page

 Vote On Election Day

-• To look up your precinct polling location, CLICK HERE.
+• To look up your precinct polling location by address, CLICK HERE.

 • To vote in person, a valid, unexpired photo ID is required.
 If you do not have a driver's license, you can get an Ohio State ID from the BMV at no cost.